EPR Representative logoEPR Representative

 If I open a French SARL, do I still need an authorized representative?

 No. Once you have a France-established legal entity, you become an EU producer and register directly with eco-organisms.
 No mandataire REP is needed.
-The trade-off is that you also take on the operating costs of running a French company — accountancy, social charges if you have a director, corporate tax filings — which is materially more expensive than a flat-fee representative arrangement.
+The trade-off is that you also take on the operating costs of running a French company, accountancy, social charges if you have a director, corporate tax filings, which is materially more expensive than an authorized representative arrangement.

 Does using a French fulfilment provider (3PL) count as French establishment?